gkellogg/gkellogg.github.io/_posts/2012-03-20-the-use-of-json-ld-in-the-rdfa-test-harness.md

 Transforming this to Ruby gives essentially the exact same representation, so we can iterate over this using Ruby [Haml](http://haml-lang.com/).
 The natural thing to do is see how we can represent EARL test results through a hierarchical test structure.

 As it happens, the EARL representation is not actually ideal.
 Each assertion is listed with a subject that indicates the specifics of the processor, test, version and host language.
 It indicates that it is asserted by the test suite, the test being run, the processor being tested, and the result of this test.
-However, I&#8217;d like to show the results in a tabular form, with the test suite at the top, followed by sections for each version and host language, and a table with a row for each generic test and a column for each processor.
+However, I'd like to show the results in a tabular form, with the test suite at the top, followed by sections for each version and host language, and a table with a row for each generic test and a column for each processor.
 A typical result looks like the following:

 <table class="report" style="background-color: #EEE;">
   <tr>